b3nj5m1n/xdg-ninja/README.md

 For each file/directory, you specify if it can be (re)moved.

-If this is the case, you also specify instructions on how to accomplish this in markdown.
+If this is the case, you also specify instructions on how to accomplish this in Markdown.

 Files in this directory can have any name, but using the name of the program is encouraged.